You are located in service: RWTHmoodle

 The "Error list" tab shows you detailed information on the errors highlighted in color using the heat map:

 • Activity - The column "Activity" shows the concrete element that contains an error.
-This can be elements on the course page ("Course") or activities and working materials that were included on the course page.

 • Existing HTML code - The "Existing HTML code" column shows any existing HTML code.
 Since the identified accessibility deficiencies can often be remedied by adapting the HTML code, the relevant sections of the faulty HTML code are shown here.